ProjetPP/Documentation/module-communication.md

 ## Vocabulary

-### Fiability and relevancy
+### Accuracy and relevancy

-* fiability is a self-rating of how much the module may have correctly understood (ie. not misinterpreted) the request/question.
+* accuracy is a self-rating of how much the module may have correctly understood (ie. not misinterpreted) the request/question.
   A float from 0 to 1.
 * relevancy is a self-rating of how much the tree has been improved